-Note: Portfolio Planning and Agile Management tools such as CollabNet VersionOne are rich sources of data for the activities in this business-oriented process.
-Capturing that data and building it into your Software Chain of Custody gives you a complete picture of your true end-to-end process so you can:
+Note: Tools such as Digital.ai Agility and Release are rich sources of data for the activities from business to technical-oriented processes.
+Capturing the data and building it into your Software Chain of Custody gives you a complete picture of your true end-to-end process so you can:

-- Track compliance tasks that happen outside the technical pipeline
+Track compliance tasks that happen inside and outside the technical pipeline

-- Better visualize and understand your value stream
+Better visualize and understand your development and operational value streams

-DevOps teams manage and execute the activities that move software assets through the development and delivery process: writing new code, integrating it with the codebase, testing it, packaging it into applications, deploying those applications to both pre-production and production environments, and monitoring each application’s availability, stability, and performance.
-These activities require a variety of tools that support source code management, continuous integration, build capabilities, environment provisioning, application deployment, log aggregation, and performance monitoring.
+DevOps teams manage and execute the activities that move software assets through the development and delivery process: writing new code, integrating it with the codebase, testing it, packaging it into applications, deploying those applications to both pre-production and production environments, releasing to users, and monitoring each application’s availability, stability, and performance.
+These activities require a variety of tools that support source code management, continuous integration, build capabilities, environment provisioning, application release and deployment, log aggregation (observability), and performance monitoring.

 Automation is Key for a Scalable, Repeatable Software Chain of Custody

 To establish a Software Chain of Custody for technical software delivery processes, you must automate the process of capturing and correlating evidence for delivery activities across all tools in the DevOps landscape.
 According to DevOps Automated Governance Reference Architecture: